pleabargain/EnglishHelpsYourCareer/grammar adjectives.md

 [[grammar]]

+# evaluative
+- You are, as Foucault might say, the intersection of many **evaluative** and potentially determining discourses: you boy, you girl, have been made.

 # brute
-He's quite a brute.
+- He's quite a brute.

 # secular

 # reasonable
-It's not a reasonable solution.
+- It's not a reasonable solution.
 # dangerous
 - It's a dangerous place!
 Be careful!